eldonjakee08/STM32F446RE_Drivers/README.md

 This is not an attempt to reinvent the wheel nor do i claim that this runs faster or better than the existing manufacturer HAL.

-This instead, is my way of learning the inner workings of an MCU or even the inner workings of HALs (Hardware Abstraction Layers)
+This instead, is my way of learning the inner workings of an MCU.

 # Supported Peripheral Drivers
 1. GPIO Drivers